FuelPositive promises green ammonia at 60% the cost of today's gray

 Still, if it works as promised and the numbers are accurate, this company could have a pretty compelling offer to make to farmers, depending on what the up-front equipment costs look like.

-In a broader dense, it'll be interesting to see if this technology can scale up as a green production method that's cost-competitive with the methane-based Haber-Bosch process that currently accounts for about 2 percent of worldwide fossil fuel energy use, and generates 2.6 tons of CO2 for every ton of ammonia, adding up to more than 420 million tons annually.
+In a broader sense, it'll be interesting to see if this technology can scale up as a green production method that's cost-competitive with the methane-based Haber-Bosch process that currently accounts for about 2 percent of worldwide fossil fuel energy use, and generates 2.6 tons of CO2 for every ton of ammonia, adding up to more than 420 million tons annually.
 And that's not counting the huge carbon cost of the methane-based hydrogen it uses, or the more insidious methane emissions from natural gas extraction; methane warms the atmosphere some 86 times more effectively than CO2 over the course of 20 years (although it only hangs around for about a dozen years instead of thousands).

 One gets the sense that if FuelPositive saw this technology as a way to make industrial-scale green ammonia for the price of gray, they'd have pitched it as such.
 But there are no plans for some giant ammonia plant; the company sees on-site ammonia production as a more interesting proposition, so large-scale end users like ammonia truck fueling depots and ammonia cargo ship operators will have the option to swap transport, logistics and carbon tax costs for electricity, space and storage costs.